I’m front and center of it all,

 Summer, winter, spring through fall,

-For plants to grow,
+Providing light for plants to grow,

 I’m the cause of rain and snow,

-There’s night and day,
+Because of me there’s night and day,

 I’m the Sun,

 Without my heat,

 There can’t be life without my shine…

 That’s why I burn all the time…

 The Sun is the star that is burning at the center of our solar system:

 All planets orbit around this massive object.